UCL-CCS/esmacs-input-creation-docs/docs/preparation.md

 ```

 This will save the updated coordinates in `4bjx-protein-stripped.pdb` and provide a short report to the console about the residues edited.
 The `--nohyd` flag removes hydrogens, you can leave this off if you are confident that the atoms present are correctly names for use in Amber.
+An example of the stripped protein file can be downloaded from [here](examples/4bjx-protein-stripped.pdb).

 THE `END` line at the end of the file should be replaced with `TER` (using either a text editor or `sed`).
 For proteins containing multiple chains `TER` lines should be inserted between each pair .